TobikoData/sqlmesh/docs/api/cli.md

   --forward-only            Create a plan for forward-only changes.
   --no-prompts              Disable interactive prompts for the backfill time
                             range.
-Please note that if this flag is set and there are uncategorized changes the plan creation will fail.
+Please note that if this flag is set and there are uncategorized changes, plan creation
+                            will fail.
   --auto-apply              Automatically apply the new plan after creation.
   --help                    Show this message and exit.